The Ghost in the Machine

 The Illusion of Competence

-We’re living through a global Dunning-Kruger spike.
 AI makes it easy to sound informed.
 Strategy breakdowns appear instantly.
 Arguments read clean and confident.
 Presentation has never been easier.
+And clean, as anyone who has sat through a real race debrief knows, is not the same as correct.

+That distinction is everything.
+Right now, information is abundant.
+Depth and understanding are not.
 The deeper question isn’t whether AI weakens thinking.
-It’s whether we allow it to replace the hard work of learning.
+It’s whether we allow it to replace the hard work of learning — and whether we even notice when that replacement is happening.

 Backlash Is a Signal

-There’s another signal forming that has profound implications.
+There’s another signal forming with profound implications.

 In racing, everyone wants the fastest car.
 But speed isn’t the real issue.
+The real question is simpler: who — or what — is actually driving?

-Trust is key to sustainable acceleration
+Trust is the sustainable fuel

 When technology accelerates faster than trust, people start looking for a different vehicle to move forward.

-In motorsport the consequences are immediate.
-If a driver loses trust in the data, they override it.
-If a team loses trust in leadership, performance fractures.
-If fans lose trust in rules or officiating, they disengage.
-The consequences of lost trust are also evident in business, and in politics.
+People don’t resist intelligence.
+They resist feeling reduced to inputs inside someone else’s optimization model.
+In motorsport the consequences are immediate — if a driver loses trust in the data, they override it; if a team loses trust in leadership, performance fractures; if fans lose trust in the rules, they disengage.
+The same pattern holds in business and in politics.

 Acceleration without trust creates instability.
 Acceleration with trust compounds.

-That distinction matters.
-Especially in the sport I have devoted my professional life to.
+That distinction matters — especially in the sport I have devoted my professional life to.

 The Apple Move